pdJeeves/Chiptune-Sample-Library/README.md

 # Chiptune Sound Library: SFXR

-This is a fork of the NES-style sound effect generator made by Dr Petterr (http://www.drpetter.se).
-I have redesigned it to be a C library rather than a standalone program.
+This is a fork of the NES-style sound effect generator made by [Dr Petterr](http://www.drpetter.se).
+There's a similar [webapp version of Dr Petter's sound maker](https://sfxr.me/).
+If you would like to preview what types of sounds this library will make!
+I have redesigned it to be a C library rather than a standalone application.
 So you can use it to create new sound effects as needed in your game!

-I included comments wherever i figured something out and tried to make it a lot clearer than the original.

-Includes helper functions to set sound frequency based on midi key!
+I included comments wherever i figured something out and tried to make it a lot clearer than the original; and included helper functions to set sound frequency based on midi key!

 Example of saving a file: